-(a) Extra material, mentioned in the mark scheme, which reinforces the correct answer or in itself constitutes an alternative correct answer: This is acceptable and is not penalised. an alternative answer, but which is not explicitly mentioned in the marknecessary, whether the alternative answer constitutes: (i) an alternative correct answer, in which case this falls in be rewarded, or (i) an alternative correct answer, in which case this falls into category (a) and the answer should be rewarded, or (ii) an answer which on its own would be rejected, in which case this falls into category (c) and an alternative answer examiner This puts the examiner in the position of having to 'choose' which the intended answer is.
-The examiner cannot therefore be sure what the candidate has understood and the mark cannot be awarded. (d) Extra material which distorts or contradicts the correct answer: This affects communication.
-The examiner cannot be and therefore the mark cannot be awarded.
+(a) Extra material, mentioned in the mark scheme, which reinforces the correct answer or in itself constitutes an alternative correct answer: This is acceptable and is not penalised. alternative answer, but which is not explicitly mentioned in the mark scheme:necessary, whether the alternative answer constitutes:(i)an alternative correct correctanswer, in which case this falls into category (a) and the be rewarded, or (i) an alternative correct answer, in which case this falls into category (a) and the answer should be rewarded, or (ii) an answer which on its own would be rejected, in which case this falls into category (c) and (c) Extra material which constitutes an alternative answer specifically rejected in the mark scheme: This puts the examiner in the position of having to 'choose' which the intended answer is.
+The examiner cannot therefore be sure what the candidate has understood and the mark cannot be awarded.
 This affects communication.
 The examiner cannot be sure what the candidate has understood and therefore the mark cannot be awarded. (e) Extra material introduced by the candidate and which does not feature in the original text: This affects communication.
 The examiner cannot be sure what the candidate has understood and therefore the mark cannot be awarded.
 It can sometimes be difficult to draw the line between what is a deduction made by an able candidate on the basis of what they have read and pure guesswork.
 Therefore, where a particular answer is not covered by the mark scheme, the examiner should consult the Team Leader.